Hydrocortisone belongs to a class of medicines known as corticosteroids (more commonly called steroids).

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Plenadren® (hydrocortisone modified-release); Shire Pharmaceuticals Limited, The electronic Medicines Compendium.
-Dated November 2015.
+Manufacturer's PIL, Plenadren® 5 mg and 20 mg modified-release tablets; Shire Pharmaceuticals Limited, The electronic Medicines Compendium.
+Dated May 2018.